Sapphichat/Documentation/docs/legal/privacy.md

 ## Contact Information

-For questions about this privacy policy or Sapphichat's development please [this page](../contact.md).
+For questions about this privacy policy or Sapphichat's development, please see [this page](../contact.md).

 For data-related inquiries about your specific account, please contact your instance administrator directly.